An application / framework platform for Mac that looks to let you got from Photoshop or Sketch to prototype in record time.

 Day of the Tentacle, Maniac Mansion, LOOM, Indiana Jones, Monkey Island, all of the classics now playable in HTML5.
 The audio is Firefox-only for now, but this is damned impressive.
 And cool.

-My name is Phil Nelson and I make beautiful objects for a troubled world.
+My name is Phil Nelson and I make beautiful things for a troubled world.
 I'm a designer / developer / writer / director / editor / narrator at Occipital.

 Hey.
 What're you doing all the way down here?
 You get lost?
 Just looking around?
 Cool.
 I like you.